Joondalup Family Health Study: What participation involves

 Participants who choose to take part in the JFHS will be asked to complete a questionnaire on their medical history, behaviours and lifestyle, mental health and community participation.
 They will also be asked to attend the Health & Wellness Building at Edith Cowan University to have physical measurements taken.
 Participants will also be asked for a blood sample.

 Community consultation

 An extensive program of community outreach has been conducted by the JFHS team.
 This included a detailed postal survey of 7,500 residents and a Community Forum.
 Of those who responded (16% of total surveyed), 96% believed that it was very or quite important to conduct a large-scale family health study; 85% were very or quite interested in participating in the JFHS; and 85% were very or quite likely to allow their children to participate.

 Metropolitan general practitioners were also surveyed on their views on a genome health project.
 This survey found that most GPs were supportive of such a project, and the majority of those surveyed would be willing to discuss and recruit patients for the project.

-Other outreach activities have included briefing members of parliament, information stalls at Lakeside Shopping Centre, interactive displays and articles in community and council newsletters.
+Other outreach activities have included briefing members of parliament, information stalls at Lakeside Joondalup, interactive displays and articles in community and council newsletters.